DFHack/df-structures/SYNTAX.rst

     follows from the word random, such identifiers aren't stable, and shouldn't be used to access the field.

+``init-value``
+    Specifies the value that should be assigned to the field by the constructor.
+By default the following values are used:

+    * For enums: the first element of the enum.
+    * For signed integer fields with ``ref-target`` or ``refers-to``: -1.
+    * For other numeric fields, pointers and bitfields: 0.

 ``offset``, ``size``, ``alignment``
     Specifies the offset, size and alignment in bytes.